tanishqvyas/datascienceProject/README.md

 Fork the repository by clicking on the fork button on top right

 Step 2 :
-Copy the repository url and go to the command line and type the following command
+Copy the forked repository's url and go to the command line and type the following command

 git clone copied-url